Kingfisher Park HomeAccommodation and FacilitiesShop, Tours and Guides

 Kingfisher Park Birdwatchers Lodge Area Bird List

-This list covers the area from McLeod River to the north and Mareeba to the south plus local areas such as Mt.
+This species list is for the north Queensland region centred on Kingfisher Park Birdwatchers Lodge covering McLeod River to the north, Mareeba to the south, the nearby regions of Mt.
 Lewis, Mowbray National Park and the Julatten-Mount Molloy areas.
-The birds in bold are the ones that have been recorded at the lodge and within a 1.5km radius (215 species).
+The birds in bold are the ones that have been recorded at the lodge and within a 1.5km radius (238 species).
+Species in red are the 15 Wet Tropic endemics.

 Status: